RON for Power of Attorney Documents

 General Power of Attorney

-No in-person witnesses are required
+No physical witnesses are required

-The receiving party accepts RON
+The receiving party accepts it

 Limited or Special Power of Attorney